Matías Zamora

-Matías Josué Zamora Carreño (born 9 September 1994) is a Chilean footballer who plays as a striker for Brujas de Salamanca.
+Matías Josué Zamora Carreño (born 9 September 1994) is a Chilean footballer who plays as a striker for Andorran club Ranger's.

 Career

 As a youth player, Zamora was with Santiago Wanderers, Unión La Calera and Everton de Viña del Mar, all of them from Valparaíso Region.
 He began his career at minor categories of the Chilean football with Provincial Marga Marga, Deportivo Estación Central and Deportes Limache.